oodrive/eguan/README.md

     mvn clean ; mvn -DskipTests -DskipNarTests -DskipNarJniTests -PskipNarTestsCompile install

+by default the project build on linux to build on osx add -Posx option

 For more information, see the build page.

 ## Configuration and installation